 Elizabeth Lukanen, MPH

 Before joining SHADAC, Ms. Lukanen worked as a Senior Research Economist in the Health Economics Program (HEP) at the Minnesota Department of Health.
-While there, she did extensive analysis of primary and secondary data, conducted economic analyses, wrote and presented technical reports to a variety of audiences, and managed stakeholder interactions for the Governor’s statewide Blue Ribbon Panel on health care reform.
+While there, she performed extensive analysis using primary and secondary data, conducted economic analyses, wrote and presented technical reports to a variety of audiences, and managed stakeholder interactions for the Governor’s statewide Blue Ribbon Panel on health care reform.

 Ms. Lukanen holds a master’s degree in Public Health from Columbia University and a bachelor’s degree in Economics from McGill University.